Second-order cybernetics: In sociocybernetics

 In political science in the 1980s unlike its predecessor, the new cybernetics concerns itself with the interaction of autonomous political actors and subgroups and the practical reflexive consciousness of the subject who produces and reproduces the structure of political community.
 A dominant consideration is that of recursiveness, or self-reference of political action both with regard to the expression of political consciousness and with the ways in which systems build upon themselves.

 In 1978, Geyer and van der Zouwen discuss a number of characteristics of the emerging "new cybernetics".
 One characteristic of new cybernetics is that it views information as constructed by an individual interacting with the environment.
 This provides a new epistemological foundation of science, by viewing it as observer-dependent.
-Another characteristic of the new cybernetics is its contribution towards bridging the "micro-macro gap".
+Another characteristic of the new cybernetics is its contribution toward bridging the "micro-macro gap".
 That is, it links the individual with the society.
 Geyer and van der Zouten also noted that a transition from classical cybernetics to new cybernetics involves a transition from classical problems to new problems.
 These shifts in thinking involve, among other things, a change in emphasis on the system being steered to the system doing the steering, and the factors which guide the steering decisions.
 And a new emphasis on communication between several systems which are trying to steer each other.

 Geyer & J. van der Zouwen (1992) recognize four themes in both sociocybernetics and new cybernetics: